wistia/wistia-open-docs/_posts/player-api.md

 <div style="display:none;" class="navigable_start"></div>

-### addToPlaylist(hashedId, [options])
+### addToPlaylist(hashedId, [options], [position])

 A video has a "playlist", which is a list of videos to play in sequence.
+Each playlist must have a unique list of hashed IDs; a hashed ID cannot appear twice within the same playlist.
 Use this method to push more videos onto the queue.
-When a video is finished playing, it will play the next one in the playlist.
+When a video is finished playing, it will play the next one in its playlist.

 {% codeblock wistia_js.js %}
 video.addToPlaylist("abcde12345", {